Last Updated on February 11, 2026 by Maged kamel

 Detailed Sketch for the gauge lines.

-The next slide reviews the gauge lines.
-The first gauge line and the second gauge line are in the direction of the force and The difference between g and s distances between bolts.
+The following slide reviews the gauge lines.
+The first gauge line and the second gauge line are in the direction of the force, and the difference between g and s distances between bolts.

 The vertical distance between the gauge lines is g, and the distance between the centerlines of bolts is S, which is called the pitch.

-The next slide includes Table 1-7A for an equal or Unequal angle based on CM#15.
+The following slide includes Table 1-7A for equal or unequal angles based on CM#15.

-This table gives the workable gages in angle legs in inches.
-For instance, as per our example for an angle 6×4 inches, if we wish to put one line of bolts from the leg of the angle, use the first horizontal represented by g for the 6-inch leg.
-We select 3 1/2 inches; for the other leg, 4 inches, we are only allowed to have one gauge line with a distance equal to 2 1/2 inches from the edge.
+This table gives the workable gauges in angle legs in inches.
+For instance, in our example of an angle 6×4 inches, if we wish to put one line of bolts from the leg of the angle, use the first horizontal, represented by g, for the 6-inch leg.
+We select 3 1/2 inches for the other leg and 4 inches.
+We are only allowed one gauge line, 2 1/2 inches from the edge.

-We can have two gauge lines, g1 and g2, for a leg with an angle equal to 6 inches.
-The distance for g1 is 2 1/4 inches, while for the second gauge line, it is 2 1/2 inches.
+For a leg with an angle of 6 inches, we can use two gauge lines, g1 and g2.
+The distance for g1 is 2 1/4 inches, while the second gauge line is 2 1/2 inches.

 Tables for various structural shapes.